HB393 Alabama 2011 Session

 - Divorce, waiting period for final judgment when minor children, when domestic violence or child abuse, submission of family plan, rights of noncustodial parent, legislative intent for marriage reconciliation, Sec.
 30-2-8.1 am'd.

-This bill would require a waiting period of 180 days before a final judgment of divorce could be entered if there are no minor children of the marriage or if the court finds by clear and convincing evidence that there is domestic violence or child abuse.
+- Waiting period of 180 days before final divorce judgment if there are no minor children or if there is domestic violence or child abuse proven by clear and convincing evidence.

 - Subjects